[Home] [Up]

 By Rob Robinette

-This calculator takes your four wheel weights and gives your car's current weights and percentages and generates target wheel weights to achieve a 50% Cross Weight.
+This calculator takes your car's four wheel weights and calculates current weights and percentages and generates target wheel weights to achieve a 50% Cross Weight or Wedge.
 A 50% Cross Weight will yield a balanced handling car, one that turns equally well in both directions.
-For information on corner weighting see this excellent article: Grassroots Motorsports » Understanding Corner Weights
+For information on corner balancing see my corner balance how-to and this excellent article: Grassroots Motorsports » Understanding Corner Weights

 Left Front weight: Right Front weight: